 Controlled Terminologies & Ontologies¶

-authors: Philippe Rocca-Serra
+Authors: Philippe Rocca-Serra

-maintainers: Philippe Rocca-Serra
+Maintainers: Philippe Rocca-Serra

 The aim of this recipe is to provide a compact introduction about

-controled terminologies and
+controlled terminologies and

 ontologies, why these resources are central to the preservation of knowledge and data mining and how such resources are developed.